abdul-hamid-achik/tarot-card-game/PLAN.md

 ---

-## 13. Monorepo Structure, Taskfile, Docker, and CI/CD
+## 13. Monorepo Structure, npm scripts, Docker, and CI/CD

 **See detailed section in the appended infra section** — includes:

 * Monorepo with npm workspaces.
-* Taskfile.yml for build/dev/test/export/deploy.
+* npm scripts for build/dev/test/export/deploy.
 * Docker + docker-compose for local stack.
 * GitHub Actions for CI/CD, Godot exports, and Vercel deploy.